 Well, let's just play this out.

-Nobody has threatened to put him in jail to have him talk more about what he knows about the twenty-fifth amendment and all that other stuff.
+Nobody has threatened to put him in jail to have him talk more about what he knows about the 25th Amendment and all that other stuff.

 We never had a special counsel.

-We've got plenty of opportunity to look at McCabe, Comey, Lynch, all of these people about what they did with the FISA warrant and what they did about the clean email investigation.
+We've got plenty of opportunity to look at McCabe, Comey, Lynch, all of these people about what they did with the Pfizer warrant and what they did about the Clint email investigation.

-Why do I why do I think, Senator, that if I had subpoenaed emails and I deleted them and I cleaned my hard drive with bleach pit and I broke up my devices and I had to go before your committee, I why do I think you guys would probably handcuff me right there and send me to jail for the rest of my life?
+Why do I think, Senator, that if I had subpoenaed emails and I deleted them and I cleaned my hard drive with bleach pit and I broke up my devices and I had to go before your committee, why do I think you guys would probably handcuff me right there and send me to jail for the rest of my life?

 Well, number one, don't try this at home.

-You know, she's she paid for Russian lies that were disseminated to the American people did that one.
+You know, she paid for Russian lies that were disseminated to the American people.

-The FISA warrant process seems to have been abused that the uh Democratic Party along with Clinton paid a foreign agent to collect information uh against President Candidate Trump, foreign agent that was used to get a warrant and none of the information is reliable.
+That the Democratic Party, along with Clinton, paid a foreign agent to collect information against President candidate Trump, foreign agent, that was used to get a warrant, and none of the information is reliable.

 How could you get multiple warrants, much less one?